Social service personnel

 The Social Service Personnel (Korean: 사회복무요원, 社會服務要員) is a system of compulsory employment in South Korea.
 It is the country's largest type of transitional and alternative civilian service system.
 It opened on January 1, 1995.
-Originally called Public Service Personnel (Korean: 공익근무요원, 公益勤務要員), it was renamed in 2013 due to an amendment to military service act.
+Originally called Public Service Personnel (Korean: 공익근무요원, 公益勤務要員), it was renamed in 2013 due to an amendment to the military service act.

-South Korean government is progress the Conscription.
-It examination every South Korean male citizen's Physical(South Korea doesn't draft its female citizens) to see if they are qualified to serve in the military.
-It classifies draftees from Physical grade 1 to 6 based on their physical, mental condition.
+South Korean government is progressing with the Conscription.
+It examines every South Korean male citizen's Physical (South Korea doesn't draft its female citizens) to see if they are qualified to serve in the military.
+It classifies draftees from Physical grades 1 to 6 based on their physical, and mental condition.
 According to the South Korean Military Service Act, physical grades 1 to 4 are Subject to Active or Supplementary service.
 Subjects to Active or Supplementary service are classified according to the annual conscription examination notice issued by the MMA, usually Grade 1, 2 and 3 are qualified to serve in the active military.
-Grade 4 are disqualified from service in active military, qualified from Supplementary service(call-up to social service) because of their physical or mental limitations.
+Grade 4 are disqualified from service in the active military, and qualified for Supplementary service(call-up to social service) because of their physical or mental limitations.